Sinopoda

-Sinopoda is a genus of Asian huntsman spiders that was first described by Peter Jäger in 1999.
+Sinopoda is a genus of East Asian huntsman spider family Sparassidae.
+It was first described by Peter Jäger, a German arachnologist, in 1999.

 Distribution

 Sinopoda is primarily distributed throughout Eastern Asia, with the largest concentration of species found in China.
 Only one species has been described outside of the region in India.

+Taxonomy

 Species

-As of December 2022 it contains 138 species, found in Asia:
+As of May 2026 the World Spider Catalog accepted the following species, found in Asia: